rohanrai8565/crazydeal-ecommerce/README.md

 Create an account at Razorpay

-Get API keys from dashboard
+Get API keys from the dashboard

 Update environment variables: